tastefully-simple/cornerstone-join/README.md

 # cornerstone-join

-This theme is used in the Join Store.
+This theme is used in the Join Store. test